IvanDSM/KingsFieldRE/README.md

 This repository contains tools and documentation for reverse engineering King's Field (II).

-This is the fruit of my efforts in decompiling and understanding how the game works and is here in the hopes that it might provide help to those who are interested in helping reverse engineer the game.
+This is the fruit of the community's efforts in understanding how the game works and is here in the hopes that it might provide help to those who are interested in helping reverse engineer the game.

 The tools are available in the repository, and documentation is available in the wiki.
-As of writing, the wiki is incomplete and new pieces of documentation will be added as soon as possible.
+As of writing, the wiki is incomplete and it is often outdated, but it is updated whenever possible.

 # Tools